cchiren/Quantum-Strategy/README.md

 # Quantum Strategy 📈
-A scientific BTC/USDT trading strategy using directional scoring and ATR-based TP/SL.
+A math and statistics-based BTC/USDT trading strategy designed for directional signal generation and ATR-based risk management.
+This signal system is intended as a **reference for long/short trading decisions** and is under active development.

 ## 📌 Features
 - Directional Score System (long/short)
 - 2× ATR Take-Profit, 1× ATR Stop-Loss
 - Score ≥ 1 triggers a trade
 - Leverage: 5× simulated
-- Backtest ROI: Backtest is currently in progress using historical BTCUSDT data from 2021–2024.
+- Backtest ROI: Currently ongoing using historical BTCUSDT data from 2021–2024
-Preliminary results show promising signal reliability and risk-reward balance under multiple market conditions.
+  Preliminary results show stable signal reliability across multiple market phases.

-> ⚠️ Final ROI metrics will be shared after validation and optimization.

-> ⚠️ This indicator provides **signal-based guidance** for discretionary trading.
-> It **does not account for** news events, liquidation heatmaps, funding rate trends, or market sentiment (FOMO).
-> Use with caution and **combine with other tools**.
+> ⚠️ This strategy provides **signal-based guidance** and does **not** incorporate news events, liquidation maps, funding rates, or market sentiment (FOMO).
+Use it with discretion and alongside other tools.
+>
+> ## 🔭 Strategy Use & Future Direction
+This strategy serves as a **signal indicator for discretionary long/short trading**.
+Over the next year, it will undergo **live forward-testing**, with the goal of evolving into an **automated trading bot** integrated with exchange APIs.

+The vision:
+- 🔁 Automate trade execution using live data
+- 🔌 Connect to Binance and other exchange APIs
+- 🔄 Support real-time signal updates and logging
+- 📈 Monitor and visualize PnL, win rate, drawdown, etc.

 ---

 ## 📊 Strategy Logic Summary